-Nomad list focusses on digital nomads and provides a very active forum, too, where you get answers to all of our nomad questions.
+Nomad list focuses on digital nomads and provides a very active forum, too, where you get answers to all of our nomad questions.
 You also see who is in your city right now or will be soon and can meet with them in person.

-Internations addresses expats but that’s not a problem.
+Internations address expats but that’s not a problem.
 They organize meetups in many big cities for internationals.
 In my experience, it doesn’t matter how you define yourself.
 I even went to many of those meetups in my home country, where I’m clearly not an expat.
 Everybody is very open and welcoming.